Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Methods

 \subsection{Implementation Details}

 The {\em Container Profiler} is implemented as a collection of Bash and Python scripts.
 Figure~\ref{fig:CPWorflow} provides an overview.
+There are three basic use cases for building a docker image for the Container Profiler.
+The first use case allows users to profile an existing Docker container by providing a Dockerfile which specifies their own setup and software installation inside the container.
+This is the simplest approach to profiling when the user has a working Dockerfile.
+The other two use cases support users who do not know how to write Docker files but are familiar with writing Bash scripts.
+The second use case gives users the ability to install all software inside the Docker image when the software installation becomes too complicated to put in the Dockerfile.
+In other words, it puts the required installation commands into a script that will be executed by the Dockerfile.
+For the third use case, the user provides their own executable bash script as the entry point in the Docker container.
+This use case can help the user simplify a set of commands they have to profile.
+In this case, the user just puts a set of commands into an executable script file and runs it as the entrypoint of the container.
 When the {\em Container Profiler} is executed inside a Docker container, it snapshots the resource utilization for the host (i.e. VM), container, and all processes running inside the container producing output statistics to a \texttt{.json} file.
-A sampling interval (e.g. once per second) is specified to configure how often resource utilization data is collected to support time series analysis for containerized applications and workflows.
-Time series data can be used to train mathematical models to predict the runtime or resource requirements of applications and workflows.
-Time series data can also be visualized using plotly Python graphing scripts that are included with the {\em Container Profiler}.
+A sampling interval (e.g. once per second) is specified to configure how often resource utilization data is collected to support time series analysis of containerized applications and pipelines.
+Time series data can be used to train mathematical models to predict the runtime or resource requirements of applications and pipelines.
+Time series data can be visualized by using matplotlib Python graphing scripts that are included with the {\em Container Profiler}.